[Editor’s note: This was written in 2007 but much still applies]

 Airfare will run between $500-850 roundtrip, so ensure that you’re staying for a while.
 Remember that it’s summer and hot as hell in BsAs in December-January.
 November or March-April are gorgeous, and summer time in the US is perfect for skiing in Bariloche or Las Lenas.

 I generally fly Continental/Copa through Panama, as I like to spend 1-4 weeks snorkeling in Coiba in Panama (why not get two trips for the price of one?).
-If not, Aerolineas Argentina often offers good prices, and you can sometimes get deals by flying into Rio or Sao Paulo, Brazil and then to BsAs on Gol or TAM. check airfares immediately after 1am on Saturday nights (Sunday mornings), when many airlines lower prices based on “flight load” (ratio of sold-to-empty seats).
+If not, Aerolineas Argentina often offers good prices, and you can sometimes get deals by flying into Rio or Sao Paulo, Brazil and then to BsAs on Gol or TAM.
+Check airfares immediately after 1am on Saturday nights (Sunday mornings), when many airlines lower prices based on “flight load” (ratio of sold-to-empty seats).

 One negative to Argentina, especially BsAs — people will attempt to overcharge you.
 This will happen in any country with weak currency.
 I’ve rented rooms with families, used Argentine brokers to get shared apartments, rented posh penthouses from expats, and found hidden gems through Germans.
 My conclusion?
 It’s not worth the headache to deal with most Argentines and attempt to save a few hundred dollars.
 I had a huge pain in the ass with a dishonest Argentine landlord who refused to return my deposit — and I speak fluent Argentine Spanish — so now I deal exclusively with non-Argentines.
 There are some great Argies, to be sure, but they have the reputation among South Americans for being unreliable (!).
 Use http://www.craigslist.org or my favorite outfit: http://www.ba4uapartments.com.ar I’m not gay, but I do like how gay-friendly agencies keep their apartments: impeccably clean.
+[Update: Airbnb is a great option, as the platform mitigates a lot of the issues.]

-You’ll pay 3x more than an Argentine.
+No matter what, you’ll likely end up paying 3x more than an Argentine.
 A decent room in a good location can be found for $300 USD, a great single bedroom apartment can be found for $700-800 USD, but here’s one tip: if you can get a friend to come with you (or if you have a family), a two-bedroom or three-bedroom can be had for $1,200-1,300, and it will be 10x more luxurious than the one-bedroom.
 My favorite areas to live are, in descending order of preference: Recoleta (I like near Plaza Francia), Palermo, Barrio Norte, and San Telmo.
 Puerto Madero is the most expensive area and people fight for it, but it’s quite boring unless it’s a weekend evening.

 4. Clubs, VIP treatment, and Food: